 “But,” he continued, “it’s not uncommon for more volatility with these.
 And we’ll quite often see these smaller companies have one quarter when they’re investing for growth, so their earnings might be a little short of what the expectations are, and so you’ll have a pullback.”

 Also, Vacko acknowledged, “Not all names work out, but then again, that’s why you own converts, right?
 You own them for the short-term pullbacks and sometimes, some of the names, just don’t work.
-But you have these higher potential valuations, and you have the ability to mitigate against the downside, and that provides a margin of safety across the board.”
+But you have these higher potential valuations, and you have the ability to mitigate against the downside."

 Last year, many issuers benefitted largely from convertibles providing liquidity, refinancing and shoring up the balance sheets, according to Vacko.
 Today the capital is being used for more growth, expansion, and mergers and acquisitions.